-Wales Arts Review is a home for high quality critical writing and arts coverage – a place where passionate and informed arts critics, from Wales and beyond, can find expression.
+Wales Arts Review works to bring our readers the best critical writing from Wales, and the best critical writing about Wales.
+It is a place where passionate and informed arts critics, from Wales and beyond, can find expression.
 Our writers are neither drum-beaters nor axe-grinders but simply knowledgeable and dedicated people who care deeply about culture and society.

 Founded in March 2012, Wales Arts Review is a media platform where a new generation of critics and arts lovers can meet to engage in a robust and inclusive discussion about books, theatre, film, music, the visual arts, politics, and the media.